apache/incubator-teaclave/attestation/README.md

 ## Attestation Report

+After one party obtains an attestation report from the received certificate.
+Teaclave first verifies the attestation report with the `report_ca_cert` from the attestation service provider (e.g., IAS report root CA certificate for EPID, or DCAP attestation server end-entity certificate for DCAP).

-## Verification
+### Verification

-There are many information included in an attestation report such as CPU version, ISV version, product ID, etc. By default, Teaclave will check `MR_ENCLAVE` and other basic information.
+There is much information included in an attestation report such as CPU version, ISV version, product ID, etc. By default, Teaclave will check `MR_ENCLAVE` and `MR_SIGNER`.
 Users can also define a customized verification function to check more information in attestation reports by implementing the `AttestationReportVerificationFn` function.

-## Freshness
+### Freshness

 To make sure the platform is always up-to-date and trusted, Teaclave will update attestation report periodically.
 By default, the validity time of an attestation